 Client: “I hate it.
 I hate risk.
 It scares the hell out of me.
 I’m afraid of what the market will do to decimate my finances, which I’ve worked my tail off to build.”

-Broker: “I think I have a product that you’re going to like.
+Broker: “I think I have a product that you’ll like.
 It largely avoids market volatility and all the risk that has your stomach in knots.
-Plus, it has a guaranteed rate of return you’re going to love.”
+Plus, it has a guaranteed rate of return you’ll love.”

 Client: “Wow.
 Sounds great.
 Tell me more about it.”